-During the year, the Company has recognized \$610,306 of proceeds from the Employee Retention Credit ("ERTC").
-The company was also accepted into the Alberta Jobs Now grant program, and has recognized \$31,000 of proceeds in relation to this program.
-The Company has not recognized any proceeds from the Canada Emergency Wage Subsidy Program ("CEWS") (2021 - \$301,257), from the Paycheck Protection Program administered under the US CARES Act (2021- \$760,088), and from the Canada Emergency Rent Subsidy Program ("CERS") (2021 - \$80,184).
-The amounts have been recognized as reductions to Salaries and Benefits in the Consolidated Statement of Operations.
-There are no unfulfilled conditions attached to the subsidies recognized in income during the year.
+During the year, the Company has recognized \$321,605 of proceeds from the Employee Retention Credit ("ERTC"), (2022 - \$610,306).
+The amount has been recognized as a reduction to Salaries and Benefits in the Consolidated Statement of Operations.
+There are no unfulfilled conditions attached to the subsidy recognized in income.